laneatmore/BAMscorer/README.md

 Note: please ensure you are using the correct versions of dependencies.
 BAMscorerv1.6+ is compatible with pandas 1.4+ All previous BAMscorer releases (available on the releases page) are compatible with pandas 1.3.5

+Please also ensure that you do not have "." included in your chromosome names.
+While BAMscorer is flexible with chromosome name formats, the inclusion of a period will mess up the scoring calculation.

 Specific arguments are described below.
 Running BAMscorer select_snps -h or BAMscorer score_bams -h can also provide more information.